ChristiaanBye/mikkotest/README.md

     ```
     The value passed for the flag `-f` is the name of the outputted file and can be changed at own discretion.

+    The generated file can be found in the `output` folder in the working directory.

 ## Extras
 ### Generating output for a given year
 As the CLI tool was delivered in December, a single row will be outputted upon execution.
 Therefore an extra option `-y` was added in order to generate payment dates for a full year of the user's choice.
 For example, in order to generate the payment dates for 2020, the user would execute: